r-leyshon/DSCA_course_catalogue_dev/README.md

 # Course Catalogue Scrape

 Version Notes:
+### 2.5
+* Script 04_scrape_version now filters out any rows with no version number (~ equal to non standardised readme)
+* extract_lo_detail() function grep pattern switched from "tags" to "commits"
+• Including a status ovveride feature to ignore cache comparison and push scripts to conclusion.

 ### 2.4
 * At start of script, look in zip folder and clear out if anything is present = stop stockpiling of zip folders
 * cache course list & version numbers for comparison on successive runs